 22 May 2019 - Barriers to participation: what would make a difference and would it work?

-The symposium is considering how to overcome barriers to participation in resolving employment relationship problems – in the direct discussions between workers and employers, in attending mediation and in taking part in authority or court proceedings.
+This symposium considered how to overcome barriers to participation in resolving employment relationship problems – in the direct discussions between workers and employers, in attending mediation and in taking part in authority or court proceedings.

 24 April 2019 - Heritage Talk: Spice it up with Professor Edwina Pio

 Professor Edwina Pio examines how New Zealanders have historically shunned stereotypes, yet the future demands compassion and inclusiveness.
-Hosted by Auckland Council, this talk will look at how we must give back for the privilege of living in Aotearoa.
+Hosted by Auckland Council, this talk addressed how we must give back for the privilege of living in Aotearoa.

 12 April 2019 - The Effect of Interest Caps on Bankruptcy: Synthetic Control Evidence from Recent Payday Lending Bans